 - 9. [Optional] Change other installation settings as described in "Customizing installation settings". - 10.
 Click Install to proceed with the installation. - 11.
 After the installation completes, click Close. - 12.
+[Only when installing Agent for VMware (Windows)] Perform the procedure described in "Configuring an already registered Agent for VMware". - 13.
 [Only when installing Agent for Exchange] Open the backup console, click Add > Microsoft Exchange Server > Exchange mailboxes, and then specify the machine where the Client Access server role (CAS) of Microsoft Exchange Server is enabled.
 For more information, refer to "Mailbox backup".